sharpfoxdev/budget-now/README.md

 First start with adding new budgets:

 ```
-./budgetApp add_budget jan22
+./budgetApp add_budget april22 1.4.2022 30.04.2022
-./budgetApp add_budget feb22
+./budgetApp add_budget may22 1.5.2022 31.05.2022
 ```
-This will create the two budgets with names `jan22` and `feb22` and the first one becomes primary budget.
+This will create the two budgets with names `april22` and `may22` and the first one becomes primary budget.
 Note that the names has to be unique.
+Start and end dates can be in both formats `dd.mm.yyyy` and `d.m.yyyy`.

 ```
-./budgetApp set_primary feb22
+./budgetApp set_primary may22
 ```
 ### Changing primary budget
-If you want to change primary budget from `jan22` to `feb22`, run:
+If you want to change primary budget from `april22` to `may22`, run:

 ### Listing all budgets
 To list all available budgets, run: